 Contact a Minnesota Drunk Driving Lawyer

-The criminal defense lawyers at Keller Law Offices remind people not to get behind the wheel if they have been drinking.
+The criminal defense lawyers at Keller Criminal Defense Attorneys remind people not to get behind the wheel if they have been drinking.
 If you are facing DWI charges Minneapolis, we have the experience you need to defend you against the charges, protect your legal rights, and minimize the potential DWI penalties.
 We are familiar with a number of specific issues pertaining to Minnesota DWI charges, including ignition interlock, license plate impoundment, vehicle forfeiture and job loss due to DWI.
 Moreover, Max Keller has significant legal experience as a former prosecutor in the Minnesota Attorney General’s office, which gives him with the skill and knowledge necessary to provide you with the legal defense that you need.

 If you are facing DWI charges, contact Keller Criminal Defense Attorneys at (952) 913-1421 to schedule a free consultation with one of our Minneapolis DWI defense lawyers.